5 Store Credit Cards Every Smart Shopper Should Know About

 It depends on the card.
 Some store credit cards can only be used at the issuing retailer, while co-branded cards (like a Target Mastercard) can usually be used anywhere the network (Mastercard, in this case) is accepted.

-Not necessarily, store credit cards can be a great way to earn additional cash back on money that you’re likely already spending.
-But they often come with high interest rates and low limits, so it’s best to use them carefully and pay off the balance in full each month.
+Store credit cards often come with high interest rates and low limits, so it’s best to use them carefully and pay off the balance in full each month.

 They can be worth it if you shop at the store often and take advantage of exclusive discounts and rewards.
 Just be sure that the benefits outweigh the costs.